Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

 #### Products
 - Users are able to search and filter products depending on what they are looking for
-- Users can add products to shopping basket
+- Users can add products to shopping bag
-- Users can update or delete products from shopping basket
+- Users can update or delete products from shopping bag
 - Users can securely purchase product(s) from the site
 - Order confirmation will be displayed to user and subsequent confirmation email sent.
 - Registered users can leave reviews on products